lingtalfi/Light-Realist/personal/mydoc/pages/list-action-handler-conception-notes.md

 - the execute part:  this is optional and is only used if the "list action handler" needs the help of a php server.
         If that's the case, the execute part is the php code that does the job and return the appropriate response.
-        UPDATE 2019-09-25: now this is totally decoupled from the list action handler:

 Rather than implementing this from scratch on your own, we have some tools to help you with the implementation.